 Giving to the Carthage Fund is the foundation of support for the College’s mission.
 Carthage Fund gifts — both unrestricted and specifically designated — support the day-to-day operation of the College, meaning everything from the salaries of professors to financial aid for students.
 Through the Carthage Fund, the College can flexibly fund new initiatives and needs that will have the greatest near-term impact, raising the quality of educational, cultural, and co-curricular programs significantly.

 Investment in the College’s infrastructure is arguably one of the most effective ways of investing in the long-term future of the College.
-Recent projects include the new Science Center, completed in 2015, and the Campbell Student Union, completed in 2011.
-The College is currently constructing a new residence hall that will transform the residential experience for Carthage students.
+Recent projects include the new Tower Residence Hall, completed in August 2018; the new Science Center, completed in 2015, and the Campbell Student Union, completed in 2011.
 New construction and renovations are undertaken not just with the next few years in mind, but with an eye on the next century, as well.
 These are facilities that will withstand the test of time.
 Their initial price is considerable, but in the long run, they are a tremendous value.
-Future donors need not worry about replacing what our generation will have left to them.
+Future donors need not worry about replacing what our generation will have left for them.

-Mark your place in Carthage history by purchasing a commemorative brick on the Carthage campus.
-Granite walkways paved with commemorative bricks lead to sidewalks that connect the entire campus.
+Mark your place in Carthage history by purchasing a commemorative paver on the Carthage campus.
+Granite walkways lined with commemorative pavers lead to sidewalks that connect the entire campus.
 Names of alumni and friends of the College are etched in sections of these attractive walkways.
-Choose between a Personal Brick (4” by 8” with three lines) or a Recognition Brick (8” by 8” with five lines or one line and a logo).
+Choose between a Personal Paver (4” by 8” with three lines), a Recognition Paver (8” by 8” with five lines or one line and a logo), or a Large Recognition Paver (12” by 12” with seven lines).
 Note: Parents of seniors receive a discount each year.